qingpeng/jgi-ViCA/Readme.md

 	2. svm_training.py - A script to take training data, do a parameter search, create a model and cross-validate it

 ### Sample classification
-* svm classification a wrapper to run SVM classification
+* svm_classification.py - a wrapper to run SVM classification
 	1. feature extraction scripts - see below
 	2. feature_formatter.py - a utility script  to format csv feature data into json data
 	3. svm_classifier.py a script to load a SVM model and classify sequences

+### Producing data for genome binning
+* metagenome_binning_data.py -a a wrapper for producing genome binning data
-* Feature extraction script
+	1. Feature extraction script
+	2. feature formatter

-### Feature Extraction Scripts
+### Feature extraction ecripts
 * feature_extraction_metamark.py - a wrapper to run metamark and extract the genomic feature
 * feature_extraction_kmer.py an alternate method of extracting feature information

+### Utility scripts
+* feature_formatter.py

 ## Diagram of program

 ![Diagram](GenePatternClassifier.png)